Chosen Identity Policy Information

 Yes.
 This option is available for all current students, faculty, staff, and administrators.

 No, you do not have to specify a chosen name.
-Using a chosen first name is entirely optional.
+Using a chosen name is entirely optional.
 If you regularly use your legal name, then please do not submit a chosen name request.
 This is an option for people who wish to use a name other than their legal name to identify themselves.

 Some college departments interact with, and send reports to, federal, state and other third party services that verify the identity of faculty, staff and students using the legal name and other personally identifiable information which prohibits the use of a chosen first name.
 In these cases, your legal first name will appear on all other college records and communications such as: